RammySekham/cassandra-postgres/README.md

-#### The project containes ETL-Pipeline for postgres and Apache Cassandra.
+#### The project containes ETL-Pipelines for postgres and Apache Cassandra.